 But what exactly is CBD oil, and can it really help your cat or dog?

-To help you decide whether this plant-based therapy is right for your pet, we examine what CBD oil is, why it can benefit animals with cancer, and how to incorporate it into a comprehensive health and pain management plan.
+To decide whether this plant-based therapy is right for your pet, let’s examine the benefits of CBD, and how to incorporate it into a comprehensive health and pain management plan.

 What is CBD Oil?

 CBD, or cannabidiol, is a phytocannabinoid that is a natural chemical found in marijuana or the cannabis plant.
-CBD oil is extracted from the cannabis plant and does not contain tetrahydrocannabinol (THC), which is the psychoactive compound that causes a euphoric sensation.
+Cannabidiol is extracted from the cannabis plant and does not contain tetrahydrocannabinol (THC), which is the psychoactive compound that causes a euphoric sensation.

 So, if you’re concerned about your dog or cat experiencing a “high” from CBD products, cannabidiol won’t have this effect on them.
 When used correctly, it delivers a multitude of wellness benefits that range from reducing pain and inflammation to alleviating nausea.